 Also specified by the Showalter Trust is a directive that no funds may be used to finance research in psychiatry, sociology or social studies.

-The Showalter Trust Internal Selection Committee is appointed on an annual basis by the Vice President for Research.
-The committee is composed of senior faculty on the West Lafayette campus representing individual units who submitted Showalter Trust Research pre-proposals.
+The Showalter Research Trust Internal Selection Committee reviews and selects the most meritorious pre-proposals for development and provides a ranked list of invited full proposals to the external Showalter Selection Committee.
+The internal selection committee is appointed on an annual basis by an Associate Vice President for Research and is composed of senior faculty on the West Lafayette campus representing individual units who submitted Showalter pre-proposals.

 Pre-Proposal Submission Procedures

-A maximum of six ranked pre-proposals should be submitted by individual colleges/schools/centers to the Office of the Vice President for Research by noon Wednesday, November 28, 2012.
-The Showalter Ranking spread sheet should accompany the pre-proposals.
+Pre-proposals must be submitted by Associate Deans for Research.
+Faculty should consult their Associate Dean for Research for college-specific pre-proposal deadlines.
+A maximum of six ranked pre-proposals should be submitted by individual colleges/schools/centers to the Office of the Executive Vice President for Research and Partnerships by noon Wednesday, October 29, 2014 to email@example.com.

 Guidelines for Pre-proposal Applications: